 For many elder law clients, the possibility of future nursing home care is the greatest financial risk they face.
-Most families cannot afford the high cost of nursing home care which can exceed $120,000 a year.
-Even families with considerable savings are at risk if a family-member requires long-term care in a nursing home.
+Most families cannot afford the high cost of nursing home care, which can exceed $200,000 a year.
+Even families with considerable savings are at risk if a family member requires long-term care in a nursing home.

 Medicaid coverage, MassHealth as it’s called in Massachusetts, helps fund long-term nursing home care for eligible residents.
 Seniors must qualify for Medicaid, and many families exceed the maximum asset thresholds required making it seem that they are ineligible until all of their assets have been exhausted.

-Careful Medicaid planning strategies help clients qualify for benefits, and preserve and protect assets from future nursing home and long-term care costs.
-Proper understanding of Medicaid law along with careful planning is essential to developing an appropriate plan for you and your family's future.
+Careful Medicaid planning strategies can help clients qualify for benefits, and preserve and protect assets from future nursing home and long-term care costs.
+A proper understanding of Medicaid law, along with careful planning, is essential to developing an appropriate plan for you and your family’s future.

 Medicaid’s rules are complex and confusing.
 Let us guide you and your family through the Medicaid maze and help ensure that you are positioned to receive the care and benefits you deserve.